 In addition to these programs EHS supplies services and reference materials for:

-For more information on Chemical Compatibility and Storage please click here (PDF).
+For more information on Chemical Compatibility and Storage please click here (DOC).

-Reference material on health effects of hazardous chemicals, chemical storage, handling of hazardous materials, controlling chemical hazards and biosafety has been compiled in the Laboratory Safety Handbook (PDF).
+Reference material on health effects of hazardous chemicals, chemical storage, handling of hazardous materials, controlling chemical hazards and biosafety has been compiled in the Laboratory Safety Handbook (DOC).

 All fume hoods are inspected annually to ensure that the average face velocity is between 80 and 150 feet per minute when opened to 12 inches.
 Hood installed after 2008 must be between 80 and 120 feet per minute.
 If your fume hood does not have a sticker indicating that it has been inspected within the last year, or if it is not working properly, please contact us.